medics-academy/sales-widget-instructions/README.md

    ![alt text](http://i63.tinypic.com/245wkyt.png)

-6) Now, you should be all set and see the course card widget implemented on your website.
+3) Now, you should be all set and see the course card widget implemented on your website.
+Enjoy it!